HTB Sherlock BFT

 Forensics

-• Analysis: Timeline Explorer and 010Editor were used to answer the questions.
+Timeline Explorerand010Editorwere used to answer the questions.

 Tools Used